YeSimOLe/SSH-Ramdisk-tool/README.md

 # SSH-Ramdisk-tool

-An ssh ramdisk tool that lets you boot the restoreramdisk for your specified ios/ipados version
+An ssh ramdisk tool that lets you boot the restoreramdisk for your specified ios/ipados version (FOR CHECKM8 COMPATIBLE DEVICES ONLY!)

 Compiling: g++ main.cc -o RamdiskMaker -std=c++11

 If you have issues with the tool just tell me i will try and fix it :)